clarkhacks/LowDB-Blog/README.md

 LowDB Blog
 ===========

+LowDB Blog is a LowDB (ya don't say?) and jQuery powered blog with a full private and public API.
+This repository is updated frequently.

 # Setup

 1. Run `npm install`
-2. Set a secret in `.env`.
-Make it complicated like a hard password _(ex: 48zu-QdF5a-dS)_ with URL friendly characters.
+2. Set a secret in `secret.example.json`.
+Make it complicated, like a hard password, _(ex: 48zu-QdF5a-dS)_ with URL friendly characters.
+3. Rename `secret.example.json` to "secret.json".
+(In production use environmental variables)
+4. Set Meta data and Posts via the API or `db.json` (In production store data in `.data/db.json`)
-3. Run `node server.js`
+5. Run `node server.js`

 # API